Operational Procedures

 This comparison chart illustrates the differences between cast iron, ceramic and tungsten carbide nozzles.

-• It is always worth reviewing the life expectancy of the nozzle before selecting
+- It is always worth reviewing the nozzle's life expectancy before selecting it.

 Boron Alloy Nozzle